qalid7/compath/README.md

 ```
 ## Example data

-Under data/example we provide a sample xx.
-This is to compare against your .
+Under data/example we provide sample tiles.
+This is to get you started.
+The aim should be to run both cell detection and classification and replicate the results as seen under example/results.

-* example/data:
+* example/data: raw tiled JPEGs, ready for cell detection and cell classification.
-* example/results:
+* example/results: the output of this pipeline in the form of annotated images and cell coordinates.

 ## Post processsing

 A likely scenario is to see a lot of rubbish being detected outside the tissue regions.
-Simply because our algorithm .
-Though this should be taken care of using
+Simply because our algorithm hasn't seen enough "negative" examples from a chohort other than Lung TRACERx.
+Though much of this rubbish should be avoided with tissue segmentation, however, we provide a simple MATLAB script for post processing (cleaning) under: post_proc.

 ## Test data (LATTICe-A annotations)